LeeSlater/file-upload-tool/README.md

 - Multiple independant upload fields can be generated on the page, each with its own separate configuration
 - Multiple files can be selected or dragged onto the uploaders
 - Uploaded files can be removed by the user
+- Files are sliced during upload and each blob uploaded at a time for reduced chance of timeouts
 - Configurable 'required' status
 - Configurable file size limit
 - Configurable limit for the number of files that can be uploaded